Los Zetas: Foundation

 After Osiel Cárdenas Guillén took control of the Gulf Cartel in 1997, he found himself in a violent turf war.
-To keep his organization and leadership from rival drug cartels and from the Mexican Army, Cárdenas sought out Decena, a retired army lieutenant.
+To keep his organization and leadership from rival drug cartels and from the Mexican Army, Cárdenas sought out Decena, a deserted army lieutenant.
 Decena lured more than thirty deserters from the elite Grupo Aeromóvil de Fuerzas Especiales (GAFE) to become his personal bodyguards, and later, as his mercenary wing.
 These deserters were enticed with salaries much higher than what they were paid by the military.
 Some of these former GAFE members reportedly received training in commando and urban warfare from the Israeli and U.S. Special Forces.

-Once Guillen consolidated his power, he expanded the responsibilities of Los Zetas, which began to organize kidnappings, protection rackets, extortion, securing cocaine supply and trafficking routes known as plazas (zones) and executing its foes, often with extreme violence.
+Once Guillén consolidated his power, he expanded the responsibilities of Los Zetas, which began to organize kidnappings, protection rackets, extortion, securing cocaine supply and trafficking routes known as plazas (zones) and executing its foes, often with extreme violence.
 However, in November 2002, Decena was killed in a military action at a restaurant in Matamoros, Tamaulipas, allowing Heriberto Lazcano ("Z3") to take control of the group.
 In response to the rising power of the Gulf Cartel, the rival Sinaloa Cartel established Los Negros, an enforcer group similar to Los Zetas but not as complex or successful.
-Upon the arrest of Guillen in March 2003 and his extradition in 2007, the Zetas took a more active leadership role within the Gulf Cartel and their influence grew within the organization.
+Upon the arrest of Guillén in March 2003 and his extradition in 2007, the Zetas took a more active leadership role within the Gulf Cartel and their influence grew within the organization.

 The Zetas' membership ranges from corrupt federal, state, and local police officers, and former U.S. Army personnel, to ex-Kaibiles, the special forces of the Guatemalan military.
 Over time, many of the Zetas' original thirty-one members have been killed or arrested; a number of younger men have filled the vacuum, but the group as currently extant remains far from the efficiency of their paramilitary origins.

-Los Zetas was partially responsible for a qualitative increase in the brutality of the violence seen during the Modern Mexican Drug Wars.
+Los Zetas was partially responsible for a qualitative increase in the brutality of the violence seen during the modern Mexican drug wars.
 Unlike other cartels, the Zetas did not buy alliances so much as terrorize their enemies.
 Because the cartel was quite new at the time, it competed with more established cartels by using extreme violence and cruelty as a form of psychological warfare.
 They tortured victims, strung up bodies, and slaughtered indiscriminately.
 They preferred to take military-style control of territory, holding it through sheer force and exploiting its criminal opportunities.
 Although their military training was diluted over time, their brutality was not.
 Rival cartels struggling against the Zetas began to adopt some of their tactics, further ramping up violence in the country.
 As other organized crime groups subsequently copied the Zetas' brutal and superfluous methods to ensure they could survive, this resulted in the violence in Mexico escalating to much higher levels and to new forms.
 Some of these newer tortures and hyper-violent execution styles included practices such as flaying and castration as well as public displays of the victims.